Udarthegreat/My-ideas/UI_bits.md

 ## image gallery

-creates a image gallery with 8 images around the edges and a video in the center using css grids
+creates a image gallery with 8 images around the edges and a video in the center using CSS grids

 **HTML**

-place the following code in a div with the [parallax](#parallax-classes) classes provided above in that section and how I used them in [title](#title-area) and the [description area](#description-area) you want along with some area, preferably centered. css below the html
+place the following code in a div with the [parallax](#parallax-classes) classes provided above in that section and how I used them in [title](#title-area) and the [description area](#description-area) you want along with some area, preferably centered.
+CSS below the html
 I would recommend having the following html inside 2 `div`s, one for the `center` and `centered` classes so that the image gallery is properly centered and has some padding around the edges so it looks better.

-first create a div with the `gallery` class which creates the css grid and is a container for the other elements in the gallery, obviously you need a closing div though that is obvious so I only show the start div
+first create a div with the `gallery` class which creates the CSS grid and is a container for the other elements in the gallery, obviously you need a closing div though that is obvious so I only show the start div
 ```HTML
 <div class="gallery">
 ```